itsautummn/DNA-Sequence-Alignment/README.md

-# cs235hw2
+# CS325 Homework 2 Implementation
-private git repo for our second homework implementation project in analysis of algorithms
+- Private git repo for our second homework implementation project in analysis of algorithms